The Curious Price of Distributional Robustness in Reinforcement Learning with a Generative Model: Theoretical guarantees: sample complexity analyses

-\paragraph{RMDPs can be much harder to learn than standard MDPs with $\chi^2$ divergence.} The minimax lower bound developed in Theorem~\ref{thm:chi2-lower-bound} exhibits a curious non-monotonic behavior of the sample size requirement over the entire range of the uncertainty level $\ror\in(0,\infty)$ when the uncertainty set is measured via the $\chi^2$ divergence.
-When $\sigma \lesssim 1-\gamma$, the lower bound reduces to
+\paragraph{RMDPs are harder to learn than standard MDPs with $\chi^2$ divergence.} The minimax lower bound developed in Theorem~\ref{thm:chi2-lower-bound} reveals an opposite behavior in the sample size requirement when the uncertainty set is measured via the $\chi^2$ divergence, compared to the TV distance, across the entire range of the uncertainty level $\ror\in(0,\infty)$.
+Several distinct regimes are worth highlighting, demonstrating that learning robust MDPs (RMDPs) under $\chi^2$ divergence is never easier than learning standard MDPs: \begin{itemize} \item When $\sigma \lesssim 1-\gamma$, the lower bound reduces to

-which matches with that of standard MDPs, as $\sigma =0$ corresponds to standard MDP.
-However, two additional regimes are worth calling out:

-both of which are {\em greater} than that of standard MDPs, indicating learning RMDPs under the $\chi^2$ divergence can be much harder.
+which matches the sample complexity of standard MDPs. \item When $\sigma \gtrsim 1-\gamma$, the lower bound is on the order of